dokyuhan/Proyecto_TC2005B/GDD.md

 Battles are structured such that players start with six cards in hand, from which they can play up to two cards each turn.
 As the match progresses the player will keep on receiving a random cycle of the cards on his deck, this means that the card used in a round can appear again in the hand deck.
 Tactical thinking is essential, as players must decide whether to attack, defend, heal, or employ a mix of these strategies to deplete their opponent's health bar of 100 hit points.
 Similarly, players themselves have 100 hit points, with the potential to recover or even exceed this threshold through strategic play of healing cards.
 Also in order to use the legendary card the player must used 6 common and special cards, each card will give +1 energy.
 An energy gage would mark the amount of times you used common and special cards in the game, the energy resets after the player used the legendary card.

 Matches unfold with each player's turn occurring simultaneously, governed by a timer for selecting two cards to play.
-For example, imagine you're Player 1 and you deploy two cards combining for 17 attack, 8 defense, and 2 healing.
-Once cards are played, their stats are activated.
-However, the outcome is uncertain until both players have played their cards.
-Suppose Player X plays two cards resulting in 10 attack, 25 defense, and no healing.
-The resolution is as follows:

-Your 17 attack is fully absorbed by Player X's 25 defense, with their residual defense dissipating.

-Your 8 defense successfully blocks 8 out of Player X's 10 attack, resulting in a mere 2 hit point loss.

-Your healing boosts your health by 5, placing you 3 hit points above your starting total.

-In the other turns those player would be able to place different common cards, special cards and legendary cards to get the victory of the game.

 Victory in a match awards the player XP points for card upgrades and 10 coins.
 The coins are able to be used in the game store, where the player can purchase a random card or a token to change the players realm.
 Further more in the store there can be special packages to buy.
 Upon purchasing the card, if its duplicate, converts the card into additional XP points, if its a new card then it will be permanently unlocked.
 Cards can only be upgraded when the full XP cost is met, ensuring upgrades cannot be partially applied.

 This gaming mechanism promises to immerse players deeply in the enchanting universe of _Awakening of the Realms_, offering an extraordinary and engaging experience.